juju/python-libjuju/docs/narrative/create-model.rst

   # Create our new model
   model = await controller.add_model(
       'mymodel',  # name of your new model
-      'aws',      # name of the cloud to use 'aws-tim',  # name of the credential to use
   )

   # Do stuff with our model...